tkarna/crane/readme.md

 - clean unused functions
 - pep8 all source
 - data module is unfortunately named... change
+- fix setup.py so that scripts get copied to correct bin dir
 - revisit docstrings (use numpy convetion?)
 - treat tappy better
     - fork tappy, morph to a generic installable package